begoon/begoon.github.com/_engine/_posts/english/2012-09-07-saleae-logic.markdown

 some use cases in details.
 My status in electronics is a layman, so I was simply impressed by the ease of use.
-The guy, Viacheslav, who recommended me this device, says that for debugging a complicated digital circuit design it is crucial to be able to capture much more than one to two channels simultaneously.
+The guy, Viacheslav, who recommended me this device, says that for debugging a complicated digital circuit design it is crucial to be able to capture much more than one or two channels simultaneously.

 [Videos]: http://www.saleae.com/logic/videos